- Status:

 What will not be funded?

-The CWF will not support:
+The CWF will NOT support:

-- applications bundling more than one project into a single application.
-If you are unclear whether your project would count as bundling, please contact Capital.Works@education.vic.gov.au.
+- applications bundling more than one project into a single application (if you are unclear whether your project would count as bundling, please contact Capital.Works@education.vic.gov.au)

 - more than one project per school (although schools with multiple campuses can apply for a separate project for each campus)